Thursday, September 21, 2023

 The simplest way to create an empty dictionary is to use the curly braces – student = {}

-Interesting fact: Both Sets and Dictionary are defined using curly braces.
+Interesting fact: Both Sets and Dictionaries are defined using curly braces.
 They only get differentiated when you specify key-value pairs within the curly braces.

 There are three methods to create dictionaries in Python 3.